 What is Telehealth?

 Parent/carer consent is always sought before considering telehealth.
-Before starting, we discuss with schools and families how effective this approach may be for your child.
-This is because every child is different and what works for one child may not work for another.
-Therapy is usually effective but cannot be guaranteed.
+Before starting, we discuss with schools and families how effective this approach may be for the pupil.
+This is because every pupil is different and what works for one pupil may not work for another.
 We monitor the effectiveness of telehealth sessions on a session by session basis by using our specialist clinical skills and through discussion with schools and families.
 A parent/carer/member of school staff must be present during a telehealth session with a pupil.

-Get in touch using the contact page if you’d like to ask anything, or think this approach may help your child/pupils.
+Get in touch using the contact page if you’d like to ask anything, or think this approach may help your pupils or families.